a4kashhh/CIFAR10-CNN/README.md

 ## License

-This project is open-source and available for educational and research purposes.
+This project is open-source and available for educational and research purpose.

 ---